Working With Views and Feeds → Using Activity Views → Creating Work Item Feeds for Activity Views

-Create activity feeds that show work items for a set of search criteria from all applications or a single application.
+You can create work item feeds that show items based on search criteria from all applications or a single application.
 You can create private feeds or feeds that you can share with other users.

 Select a single application from which work items will be returned.

 Select to return work items from any project within the feed's application context.

 Select this option to return work items from selected projects.
 Search for projects by name, if necessary.